nstepka/Causation/README.md

 -**Works out of the box if you bring in df_selcted1.csv and bring in causal_graph_complete.dot in the causal graph section.
 Target price as the outcome and accommodates as the treatment**

+## Decision Tree Analysis

+This section provides an in-depth analysis using Decision Trees, which can be used for both classification and regression tasks.
+Decision Trees are versatile and interpretable machine learning models that are particularly useful for understanding the decision-making process of the model.

+### Classifier - DTClassiferWillBuy.csv

+- **Data**: To perform classification analysis, you can use the provided dataset DTClassiferWillBuy.csv.
+This dataset is suitable for predicting whether customers will make a purchase based on various features.

+- **Model Training**: Choose features and the target variable from the dataset.
+You can customize the hyperparameters for the Decision Tree Classifier, such as max depth, min samples split, min samples leaf, and max features.
+These parameters allow you to fine-tune the model's performance.

+- **Model Evaluation**: After training the model, you can assess its accuracy and generate a classification report.
+The classification report includes important metrics such as precision, recall, F1-score, and more to evaluate the classifier's performance.

+- **Visualizations**: Visualize the Decision Tree structure to understand how the model makes decisions.
+This visualization can help you interpret the model's behavior and identify important features.
+-** use DTClassiferWillBuy.csv, you will have to one hot encode.

+### Regressor - DTRegressionLoan.csv

+- **Data**: For regression analysis, you can use the dataset DTRegressionLoan.csv.
+This dataset is suitable for predicting numerical values, such as loan amounts or prices, based on selected features.

+- **Model Training**: Similar to the classifier, select features and the target variable.
+Adjust hyperparameters like max depth, min samples split, min samples leaf, and max features for the Decision Tree Regressor to fit your specific regression task.

+- **Model Evaluation**: Evaluate the regressor's performance by calculating metrics like Mean Squared Error (MSE) and R-squared (R²) score.
+These metrics help measure how well the model predicts numerical outcomes.

+- **Visualizations**: Visualize the Decision Tree structure for regression to gain insights into how the model splits and predicts values.
+This visualization can aid in understanding the model's decision-making process.
+  ** use DTRegressionLoan.csv, check features for one hot encoding.

+Feel free to explore the Decision Tree Analysis section using the provided datasets.
+You can train, evaluate, and visualize Decision Trees for both classification and regression tasks, gaining valuable insights into your data.

 ### Save your model
 - **Model Saving**:  After all your hard work of feature engineering exploring the data and the models you can save your current csv file.